 Chris Kirk takes one-shot lead into final round in Hawaii

-England’s Tyrell Hatton could not replicate Friday’s 62 on Saturday, carding a 72 to fall off the pace.
+England’s Tyrrell Hatton could not replicate Friday’s 62 on Saturday, carding a 72 to fall off the pace.

 American Chris Kirk heads into the final round of the PGA Tour season opener in Hawaii with a one-stroke lead.